 The Profit First method works best for business owners who want predictable profit and tighter control over expenses.
 It's particularly effective for service businesses, consultants, agencies, and other companies without heavy inventory or equipment costs.
 If your revenue is growing but profit stays flat—or worse, disappears—Profit First gives you a structure to fix that.

-The system is harder to implement if your business carries significant debt, has razor-thin margins, or operates with high fixed costs like rent and payroll.
-In those cases, you might need to address the expense structure first before Profit First becomes practical.
+The system is harder to implement if your business carries significant debt, has razor-thin margins, or operates with high fixed costs.
+In those cases, addressing the expense structure or debt situation first tends to make the Profit First transition smoother.
+Starting at 1% is always a valid entry point: it builds the habit without stressing the operating account.

 Frequently asked questions about Profit First